Skip to content

 Terminal window

-# Run benchmarks (writes CSV + summary.txt to benchmarks/results/)
+# Run the benchmark harness (writes CSV + summary.txt to benchmarks/results/)

 python3 benchmarks/run_benchmark.py